-'The Lion Roars' is our regular parent/carer news bulletin emailed to all parents/carers, students and staff during school terms - currently fortnightly.
-It outlines important information and upcoming events students and parents need to know.

-A copy is also available on the College website after publication.
-It is an expectation by the College that parents/carers stay up to date by checking this publication regularly.
+- 'The Lion Roars' is our regular parent/carer news bulletin emailed to all parents/carers, students and staff during school terms.
+It outlines the latest important information and upcoming events students and parents need to know. - Copies of the newsletter are also available on the College website under the 'News and Events'. - Parents are encouraged to stay in touch with the latest College news by browsing through the newsletter regularly.

-College Facebook Page and Closed Parent Facebook Groups
+College Facebook Page

-Our College Facebook Page (@stleoswahroonga) is an excellent way for parents and the community to follow what is happening day-to-day at St Leo's.
+• The College Facebook Page (@stleoswahroonga) is an excellent way for parents and the community to follow what is happening day-to-day at St Leo's.
 Please like and follow our page.